demisto/content-docs/docs/integrations/generic-commands-iam.md

 IAM integrations generally do not support CRUD (Create, Retrieve, Update, and Disable/Delete) operations for general user accounts or provisioning users.
 These integrations should adhere to a standard as the workflows can be generalized or completely customized to fit into an organization's environment.

 ## Mappers
-In order to properly map between the generic IAM user fields and the data from the integration, we need to define an incoming [Mapper](../incidents/incident-classification-mapping#map-event-attributes-to-fields)
+In order to properly map between the generic IAM user fields and the data from the integration, we need to define an incoming [Mapper](../incidents/incident-classification-mapping#map-event-attributes-to-fields) for the **get-user** command and an outgoing mapper for the create, update and disable commands.

+The mapper names should be the default values for "mapper-in" and "mapper-out" parameters of the inegration instance.

+For integrations that support the [SCIM](http://www.simplecloud.info/) protcol, you can use the built in SCIM mappers in the IAM-SCIM pack.

 ## Generic IAM Commands needs to be supported